robscharf/robscharf.github.io/content/posts/april-28.md

 ##### Magic Number Validation
-While not being impossible to forge, magic numbers are a more accurate way to determine the contents of a file than [[#MIME Validation]].
+While not being impossible to forge, magic numbers are a more accurate way to determine the contents of a file than MIME Validation.
 A file's "magic number" appears as a string of bytes at the beginning of a file.
 The course gives us an example:

  A `PNG` file would have a first line of `89 50 4E 47 0D 0A 1A 0A`.